-With the eleventh anniversary of September 11, 2001 upon us, we have an opportunity to remember and reflect.
+With the 12th anniversary of September 11 upon us, we have an opportunity to remember and reflect.

 Those shocking and awful events impacted us all in different ways.
 Many of us lost someone special or know people who lost a loved one or friend.
-We were no exception.
+We were no exception at Cultural Vistas.

-Through our programs, we continue to support Senator Fulbright’s vision of exchange as a means “to bring a little more knowledge, a little more reason, and a little more compassion into world affairs and thereby to increase the chance that nations will learn to at last live in peace and friendship.”
+Senator Fulbright believed exchanges were a means “to bring a little more knowledge, a little more reason, and a little more compassion into world affairs and thereby to increase the chance that nations will learn to at last live in peace and friendship.”

 President & CEO